samsonovss/ESPHome-Treadmill-FTMS/README.md

-# ESPHome-Treadmill-Zwift: Full Treadmill Computer Implementation on ESPHome
+# Full Treadmill Computer Implementation on ESPHome

 Transform your old treadmill into a modern, smart training companion!
 This project is a complete replacement for the treadmill's onboard computer, built on ESP32-S3 and ESPHome firmware.
 It integrates the Fitness Machine Service (FTMS) protocol for direct communication with fitness apps via Bluetooth, eliminating the need for bridges or third-party apps.
 It also includes smart heart rate-based programs and built-in training modes.
 Designed for treadmills with PSA(xx) boards, it adapts to any UART-enabled model.
 Minimal cost, maximum potential!